 This topic refers to the WordPress use case described elsewhere in the Cloud Assembly documentation to illustrate how tags can be added to some key items.
 It also describes possible alternatives and extensions to the tagging examples that appear in the WordPress use case.

-See The WordPress Use Case for more information about the WordPress use case.
+See A Cloud Assembly use case for more information about the WordPress use case.

 The WordPress use case describes how to place tags on cloud zones and storage and network profiles.
 These profiles are like organized packages of resources.
 Tags placed on profiles apply to all items within the profile.
 You can also create and place tags on storage resources and individual network items as well as on compute resources, but these tags apply only to the specific resources on which they are placed.
 When setting up tags, it is usually best to begin by tagging compute resources, and then you can add tags to profiles and cloud zones later.
 Also, you use these tags to filter the list of compute resources for a cloud zone.